Program Details and Application Process

 - Teaching background: Describe your teaching responsibilities and interests in education.
 For example, whom you teach (students, residents, fellows, faculty), from what professions (dentistry, medicine, nursing, pharmacy, physical therapy, interprofessional), in what settings (classroom, clinical, simulation, online).

-- Education Interests: Describe what interests you about education and what contributions you have made that show your particular interests.
+- Education Interests: Describe what interests you about anti-racism and anti-oppression in education and what contributions you have made that show your particular interests.

 - Scholarship interests: What kinds of education projects have you participated in and/or are you interested in?
 This can include curricular innovations, development of assessment tools, program evaluation, and/or educational research.